Ravnur-Inc/ams-api-replacement-demo-app/docs/custom-storage.md

 1. Go to the storage account you want to connect with Ravnur Media Services
 2. Navigate to Access Control (IAM) section
-3. Assign the following roles to the Managed Identity from the Ravnur Media Services managed resource group:
+3. Assign the following role to the Managed Identity (Step 3 [above](#locate-the-user-assigned-managed-identity)) from the Ravnur Media Services managed resource group:
 - Storage Blob Data Contributor

 The step-by-step guide on how to assign Azure roles using the Azure portal can be found in [Azure RBAC documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)